spdk/spdk.github.io/development.md

 <a id="gerrithub"></a>
 ## GerritHub Configuration

-You'll log in to GerritHub using your GitHub account.
+Log into [GerritHub](https://review.gerrithub.io) using your GitHub account credentials.
 Once logged in, in the top right corner click your user name and select 'Settings'.
 You should set up the following:

 * `Profile`: Verify that the information is correct here.
 * `HTTP Password`: Generate a password.
 You'll use this password when prompted by git (not your GitHub password!).